lunjohnzhang/EPIBT/README.md

 The code is written in C++(20).\
 To build, use [CMakeLists.txt](CMakeLists.txt)\
 There you can set up the project:
+- `ENABLE_ASSERT` — enabling asserts to ensure the correctness of the project.
+If you are sure about it, you can disable it to speed up the project by several times.
 - `ENABLE_ROTATE_MODEL` — enabling rotation action model (actions: F, R, C, w), without it, the model of movement without turns is used (actions: E, S, W, N, w).
-- `ENABLE_ASSERT` — enabling asserts to ensure the correctness of the project.
-If you are sure about it, you can disable it to speed up the project.
-- `THREADS_NUM_DEFAULT` — the maximum number of threads that a project can use.
+- `THREADS_NUM` — the maximum number of threads that a project can use.
-- `EPIBT_DEPTH` — the depth of operations of the EPIBT family of algorithms.
+- `EPIBT_DEPTH` — the depth of operations of the EPIBT-like algorithms.
+- `ENABLE_EPIBT_IO` — enabling inheritance of operations in the EPIBT-like algorithms.
+- `EPIBT_REVISIT` — the maximum number of visits for each agent in the EPIBT-like algorithms.

 Creates the `bin/main` executable file.